How often should I get my racking inspected?

-On the day of the inspection our inspector will arrive and upon induction to your site they are able to work independently for the duration of the inspection.
-At the completion of the inspection they will go through their findings with you and answer any questions.
+On the day of the inspection our inspector will arrive and proceed to work independently for the duration of the inspection.
+At the completion of the inspection they will go through their findings with you and answer any of your questions.

 When will I receive my report?

-Your Inspection Report will, in general, be emailed to you within 24 hours of completion of the inspection.
+Your Inspection Report will typically be emailed to you within 24 hours of completion of the inspection.
 There are some circumstances where this may be up to 48 hours.

 Can I inspect the racking myself?

-Staff on site should be completing a regular visual check of the racking and reporting any damage to the relative person.
-However a thorough inspection by a qualified inspector should be completed at least annually.
+Staff on site should be completing a regular visual check of the racking and reporting any damage to the relative party/person.
+However, a thorough inspection by a qualified inspector should be completed at least annually.